CHASING AFTER THE WIND

 Through the centuries many men and women have come to the same conclusion.
 The tennis star, Boris Becker, was an enormously successful tennis player who came close to taking his own life because of his hopelessness and emptiness.
 Something was terribly missing.
 He said, I had won Wimbledon twice before, once as the youngest player.
 I was rich.
 I had all the material possessions I needed: money cars, women, everything … I know that this is a cliché.
 It’s the old song of the movie and pop stars who commit suicide.
 They have everything, and yet they are so unhappy… I had no inner peace.
 I was a puppet on a string (McGrath, Intellectuals don’t Need God and Other Modern Myths, 15).

 Jack Higgins, is one of my favorite authors.
-His best selling novel, The Eagle Has Landed, put him on the literary map.
+His best selling novel, The Eagle Has landed, that put him on the literary map.
+And he still writes one novel a year.
 Higgins was once asked, “what do you know now that you would like to have known when you were a boy?”
 His reply, “That when you get to the top, there’s nothing there.”
 (McGrath, 15)

 John Wesley was preaching his way through the book of Ecclesiastes and he wrote this.
 “Never before had I so clear a sight either of its meaning or beauties.
 Neither did I imagine, that the several parts of it were in exquisite a manner connected together, all tending to prove the grand truth, there is no happiness out(side) of God.”

 Solomon put it like this, “fear God and obey his commandments.”
 All that we know about being saved is true, there is only one hope and that is in Christ.
-Solomon’s ultimate conclusion for us is this, to obey God is to be fully human.
-Outside of God, all of existence is nothing but dust in the wind, it is form without meaning.
+Solomon’s ultimate conclusion for us is this, to obey God is to be fully human. ( D. Garrett, The New American Commentary, Proverbs, Ecclesiastes, Song of Songs, 344) Outside of God, all of existence is nothing but dust in the wind, it is form without meaning.